Isomorphic gcd-graphs over polynomial rings: Isomorphic gcd-graphs

-As we have shown, this conjecture is not true if we consider gcd-graph over $\F_q[x].$ We remark, however, that, our constructions of isomorphic gcd-graphs of the form $G_{f}(D)$ where $f$ is fixed are based on a crucial fact that $f$ has two irreducible factors of the same order.
-This could happen over $\F_q[x]$ but not over $\Z.$ As a result, we wonder whether So's conjecture still holds for the family $G_{f}(D)$ under the additional assumption that irreducible factors of $f$ have different order. \end{rem}
+As we have shown, this conjecture is not true if we consider gcd-graphs over $\F_q[x].$ We remark, however, that our constructions of isomorphic gcd-graphs of the form $G_{f}(D)$ where $f$ is fixed are based on a crucial fact that $f$ has two irreducible factors of the same degree.
+This could happen over $\F_q[x]$ but not over $\Z.$ As a result, we wonder whether So's conjecture still holds for the family $G_{f}(D)$ under the additional assumption that irreducible factors of $f$ have different degrees. \end{rem}